Chenzzhang/STA-303-Final-Project/README.md

 consideres company names and reputations, to give a 0, 1 or 2 score, with 2 being the best, 0 the worst

+### Phase 2
+applicant_id: A unique ID assigned to applicants in Phase 1

+technical_skills: Score from 0 to 100 on a timed technical task, AI autograded

+writing_skills: Score from 0 to 100 on a timed writing task, AI autograded

+speaking_skills: A rating of speaking ability based on pre-recorded video, AI autograded

+leadership_presence: A rating of ‘leadership presence’ based on pre-recorded video, AI autograded

 ## Current Employee
 * [Promotion](#Promotion)
 * [Salary](#Salary)